Democrats’ 2018 Trump Country hero faces hard political path

 Barely a year into Donald Trump’s presidency, Democrats were desperate to show they could reconnect with the white, working-class voters who had turned against them.
 By eking out victory in a congressional district stretching across western Pennsylvania’s steel and coal country, Lamb proved they could — and gave the party hope.

-“This is the guy who is going to lead us to a future yours kids are going to love!”
+“This is the guy who is going to lead us to a future your kids are going to love!”
 Joe Biden said as he campaigned for Lamb then.

 Three years later, Biden is president and Pennsylvania returned to the Democrats’ column in last year’s presidential election, while Lamb’s political future is surprisingly murky.